-On this page, you can find information on how the University of Helsinki promotes open science.
+The University of Helsinki is strongly committed to the principles and practices of open science.
+On this pages, you can find information on how the University of Helsinki promotes it.

 What is open science?